mattszumski/gym-social-media/Backlog.md

-[] userTest: Find the best way to test deleting the user profile [x] UserProfileModel: fix typo to - interests and add them to tests [] User deletion: change flow of userProfile/userSettings deletion - these should delete with userDeletion and there should be no way to delete them separately
+[] userTest: Find the best way to test deleting the user profile [x] UserProfileModel: fix typo to - interests and add them to tests [x] User deletion: change flow of userProfile/userSettings deletion - these should delete with userDeletion and there should be no way to delete them separately
 [] UserSettings: create list/validators of acceptable values (example: language can only be certain codes like en, pl etc.)
-[] authTest: Delete user after creation and testing
+[x] authTest: Delete user after creation and testing [x] FriendService: Add Check to determine if friend is not already added [x] Platform: Create setup file which will drop and create tables and input test/default data [x] Adding videos and photos: create middleware and modify post functions when frontend part will be ready [] Videos part to be added in the future ^
-[] FriendService: Add Check to determine if friend is not already added [] Platform: Create setup file which will drop and create tables and input test/default data [] Adding videos and photos: create middleware and modify post functions when frontend part will be ready [] Create route for accepting friend request - it should add friend and delete current friend request [] Check if friend request already exists before creating (avoiding the duplicates)
+[x] Create route for accepting friend request - it should add friend and delete current friend request [x] Check if friend request already exists before creating (avoiding the duplicates) [x] Create route to cancel the friend request sent by user [] Improve token auth: add refresh token | add token blacklist | add token field in user?